This guide will help you plan your ongoing return to the workplace as lockdown restrictions ease

 The risks to people’s health from this pandemic are psychological as well as physical.
-Everyone will have experienced a challenging time during lockdown and many will have experienced anxiety due to a range of different factors, depending on their individual circumstances.
-People’s mental health is fluctuating, so there needs to be an ongoing conversation about well-being as part of every manager-employee one-to-one.
+Everyone will have experienced a challenging time during lockdown and many will have experienced anxiety due to a range of different factors.
+People’s mental health is fluctuating, so there needs to be an ongoing conversation about wellbeing as part of every manager-employee one-to-one.

 Individuals who have a pre-existing mental health condition, such as anxiety and depression, should have been offered support during this health crisis.
 But many others will now have developed a mental health condition, and so support such as an employee assistance programme or counselling should be offered to all employees.

 If a return to the workplace is essential the best way to assess people’s mental wellbeing is to encourage a culture where people feel safe to talk about their feelings and seek help.
 Hopefully, managers will have the kind of trust-based relationship with each team member whereby an employee can raise their concerns.

 Managers need to listen with empathy and treat all concerns seriously, and signpost to help if needed.
 They also need to be prepared to discuss any changes to someone’s role or working arrangement to help ease them back to work.
 Many people will need a period of readjustment and so a phased or gradual return could be needed.